-This deliverable with focus in more detail into all the activities that will support the objective O5, as it concerns making a wide range of resources - covering more technical/procedural and 'soft skills' for cooperation and leadership - widely accessible, encouraging uptake through direct and systemic measures.
-Furthermore, it will highly support objective O4, as dissemination and communication activities address system-level development through procurement leadership.
+This deliverable focuses in more detail into all the activities that support the objective O5, as it concerns making a wide range of resources - covering more technical/procedural and 'soft skills' for cooperation and leadership - widely accessible, encouraging uptake through direct and systemic measures.
+Furthermore, it highly supports objective O4, as dissemination and communication activities address system-level development through procurement leadership.

-This Deliverable has a core link to seven other deliverables related to engagement, ecosystem development, dissemination, communication and impact: D2.1 Accessible map of ecosystems, reporting on clusters' needs, capabilities and barriers to POI; D2.2 Engagement plan; D3.2 In person trainings and recorded legal trainings including legal framework and best practices; D3.3 Best practice compilation with navigation decision interface; D4.3 Engagement opportunities guidance with event; D5.2 Report on ecosystem building and impact; D5.3 Exploitation, replicability and sustainability (ER&S) Plan) and therefore links to Milestones 2 to 9.
+Besides a direct link with D5.1, this Deliverable has a core link to eight other deliverables related to engagement, ecosystem development, dissemination, communication and impact: D1.1 Procurement of Innovation Buyers Resource Base; D1.2 Procurement of Innovation Vendor Firm Resource Base; D2.1 Accessible map of ecosystems, reporting on clusters' needs, capabilities and barriers to POI; D2.2 Engagement plan; D3.2 In person trainings and recorded legal trainings including legal framework and best practices; D3.3 Best practice compilation with navigation decision interface; D4.3 Engagement opportunities guidance with event; D5.3 Exploitation, replicability and sustainability (ER&S) Plan) and therefore links to Milestones 2 to 9.